collective/babble.server/README.txt

 - User accounts: users must be registered for the chat service
 - Security: most messaging actions requires the user to authenticate
-- User status support: users can set their status, such as 'busy', 'chatty' or 'invisible'.
 - Web service: all public API methods return JSON strings.
 - 100% test coverage.